grian32/beta-mod/README.md

 Installation is done simply by using the Babric Prism Instance available [here](https://github.com/babric/prism-instance), and then simply dropping the mod inside the mods folder.

-## Current possibe places of conflict with other mods
+## Current possible places of conflict with other mods

 - Vanilla Overworld Gen - Mainly the Icy Stone generation in cold biomes detailed below.